HOW TO FARM CRAYFISH AND OTHER CRUSTACEANS

 The optimal pH for crayfish is between 6.5 and 7.5.
 Beyond these limits lower growth rates have been noticed.
 It is believed pH should not be higher then 7 8.5.
 This is usually sufficient to maintain water hardness above 100mg/litre.
 Below a hardness of 50 mg/litre crayfish shells become soft and production falls dramatically.
 In the southern USA lime is sometimes added to the pond floor soil to bring the soil pH to 6.7 7.0.

-In nature marron can withstand salinities up to half that of sea water (seawater is 35 to 38 ppt or %0).
+In nature marron can withstand salinities up to half that of sea water (seawater is 35 to 38 ppt).
 Laboratory experiments have shown freshwater crayfish can survive a 20 ppm salinity (measured as sodium chloride).
 Field experiments have shown the limit to be about 12 ppm.
 A salinity of no more than 8 ppt is generally recognized as the safest.

 Circulation of the water, or aeration, may be necessary if there is a high stocking density and low DO's are regularly experienced.
 Electronic DO monitoring devices (with alarms) are available and used in trout farms in the USA.
 These can be put to good effect with marron as well where water DO's are likely to be a problem.
 Remember, your production is determined by its most limiting factor.